shendurelab/MIPGEN/README.md

 -----

-Below is an example for getting MIPgen up and running and designing probes to EGFR, TERT and BRAF

-First extract the tar file to make a MIPgen directory
+Below is an example for getting MIPgen up and running and designing probes to EGFR, TERT and BRAF The output generated from these commands is included in the repository (mipgen_example.tgz) First extract the tar file to make a MIPgen directory

     tar -xf mipgen.tgz